MyGamesDevelopmentAcc/MyBags/README.md

   * for New items.
 Right click on category name to move items to their preassigned categories.
 * All items by default land in Unassigned category.
 * left click category to fold it / collapse
+* searching works as a filter (to be verify whether this is helpful or not)

 ## Move, resize, do not close
 I do not plan at this moment to add this functionality and it can be achieved via these two addons: